cwolter97/max-post-poc/README.md

 ## Purpose
 This proof-of-concept shows how you can build a webapp that will run embedded along with NICE CXone's MAX Agent Console.

+Refer to the [Contact Service](src/app/contacts/contact.service.ts) for adding the listener and tracking [Contact Events](src/app/types/contact.ts).

 In it's current state, this app will update to you show you:
 - Any active or previously handled contact in a session and it's status
 - All ContactEvent details related to that contact